- HubPages»

 Mood and Positive Thinking

 Have you noticed different types of music influence your emotions, especially if there is vocal content?
 Depending on the subject matter of the song, thought patterns connect at different levels with matched memories or experiences evoking emotions that are related to the events, positive or negative.
-Moods change with different types of music, and the mood sets the stage for learning, and motivation.
+Moods change with different types of music, mood also sets the stage for learning, and motivation.
 Though unseen in the photograph from Maui, Hawaii, there was a good sized audience that was motivated to dance on the side near the beach.
 After all, what would a Luau be without tribal drums and Hula dancers?
-Everyone's mood was uplifted from the music, and visual effects.
-People were also motivated to learn how to do the Hula dance, that otherwise would not have attempted.
+People were motivated to learn how to do the Hula dance, that otherwise would not have attempted.

 Music and songs that are upbeat and positive increase joy, energy, and motivation.
-Bach, and Mozart are two classical music composers used today in products available to enhance learning.
-There are other types of music in different genre's such as Techno, Country, Pop, and more that may give an individual an uplift.
-The music does not have to be classical, but should promote positive feelings.
+Bach, and Mozart are two classical music composers used today in products to enhance learning.
+There are other types of music such as Techno, Country, Pop, and more that may give an individual an uplift.

 Deanna Choi (2012), gives a TED presentation that explains how the brain is stimulated to promote learning, or positive thinking.